RomeoCavazza/dashboard/README.md

 > **Mega-Prompt Restoration**: The full design audit prompt is saved in [prompt_design.md](docs/II.%20Cr%C3%A9ations%20graphiques/prompt_design.md).
 It instructs the AI to sample HEX codes, border radii, and spacing scales directly from the benchmark images.

 **Step 2.6: The AI Design Analysis**
-The AI processes the benchmark images and outputs a structured set of design rules.
+The AI processes the benchmark images and outputs a structured set of design rules — prompt and output (colors, radii, typography) derived from the FootX benchmarks (screenshot below).
 <div align="center">
   <img src="docs/II.%20Cr%C3%A9ations%20graphiques/prompt_design.png" alt="AI UI Audit Workflow" width="100%" />
 </div>
-AI design audit — prompt and output (colors, radii, typography) derived from the FootX benchmarks.

 ### The Final Design System
 The result is [theme.md](docs/II.%20Cr%C3%A9ations%20graphiques/theme.md), which serves as our visual constitution.